 Los Angeles, CA – Thai Town is the center for the Thai Community in Los Angeles.
-This community is the largest community of Thai people outside of the Thailand.
-It backs up against and in some cases blends in with “Little Armenia”.
+The Thai population in Los Angeles is the largest community of Thai people outside of the Thailand.
+This region backs up against and in some cases blends in with “Little Armenia”.
 Many Thai restaurants and shops are scattered along about a 1.5 mile stretch of Hollywood Blvd, just east of the 101.

 To get to Thai town take the 101 to the Hollywood Blvd exit and exit east.
 Thai town starts almost as soon as you exit the freeway and start driving on Hollywood Blvd.

-If you take the Metro get off of at the Hollywood Western Station which is on the Red Line Metro.
-This stop pops up just east of the 101 – and from here you will definitely have to do some walking to hit the highlights of Thai town.
+From the Metro Red Line get exit at the Hollywood & Western Station.
+This stop pops up just east of the 101 – and from here most of Thai Town is within a fairly short walk.

-A first stop might well be the Thailand Plaza , the self titled “center of Thai Town”.
+Thailand Plaza makes a good first stop – the self titled “center of Thai Town”.
 Parking is in a garage – you pay for parking unless you purchase items from any of the vendors that surround this plaza or eat at the restaurant.
 Be sure to get the receipt from the store so that you can show the parking attendant on your way out.
 Parking in general is very tight in Thai town – many businesses have only a few parking spots – and often cars will double park in an area.
 One small one-story shopping complex even has a parking attendant collecting $1 for parking in the small lot, just to go to market or small restaurants.
 Parking can also be found in residential areas both north and south of Hollywood Blvd however these streets are already usually filled with residents’ cars.

 Thailand Plaza is located 5321 Hollywood Blvd on the north side of the street.
 You can’t miss it; there is a tall orange sign in the front that says “Thailand Plaza”.
 There is good sized Thai grocery store located here – be sure to buy some of the Salacca Drink – you can NOT find this anywhere else.
 Dokya Bookstore is also located here which is a very good Thai bookstore where you can pick up current editions of the Bangkok Post, National Geographic and many other Thai books and magazines.
 They charge an annual fee for membership which affords you discounts on purchases; if you are not a member, the items are priced higher.
 Visit: www.dokyausa.com Phone: 323 464-7178